alexkstern/QuotR/README.md

 ## Adding PDF Files
 Once you have installed the required packages, add your relevant readings/lecture notes/journals/articles/textbooks to the Data folder.
 The files must be in PDF format.

+## Insert your OPENAI API Key
+You must insert your OPENAI API key in both the ingest.py and similarity_search.py files.
+In the documents, I have labelled the relevant places where you must insert it.

 ## Running the Application
 Run the ingest.py file to process the PDF files you added to the Data folder.
 After the ingest.py file has finished running, run the similarity_search.py file to start finding your quotes.